-(a) Every plan must provide that every claimant will be given a single list containing the names and locations of all registered repair shops as defined in 211 CMR 123.03 that appear on the list of registered repair shops maintained by the Division of Standards pursuant to M.G.L. c.
+- (a) Every plan must provide that every claimant will be given a single list containing the names and locations of all registered repair shops as defined in 211 CMR 123.03 that appear on the list of registered repair shops maintained by the Division of Standards pursuant to M.G.L. c.
 100A, § 6.
 The insurer may indicate by clearly marking with an asterisk or other means of highlighting on the list of all registered repair shops at least five repair shops geographically convenient for the claimant which will perform the repairs on referred claims without undue delay.
 An insurer shall not provide a separate list containing only its referral shops.
-A repair shops maintained by the Division of Standards and complies with the provisions of M.G.L. c.
+A repair shop may not be an insurer's referral shop unless that repair shop appears on the list of all registered repair shops maintained by the Division of Standards and complies with the provisions of M.G.L. c.
 100A.
-The claimant may or may not choose to use an insurer's referral shop.

-(b) The list of all registered repair shops maintained by the Division of Standards pursuant to M.G.L. c.
+The claimant may or may not choose to use an insurer's referral shop. - (b) The list of all registered repair shops maintained by the Division of Standards pursuant to M.G.L. c.
 100A, § 6 shall be updated quarterly.
 The Automobile Insurers Bureau of Massachusetts or any successor thereto shall maintain a separate list containing the names and locations of all registered repair shops as defined in 211 CMR 123.03 that appear on the list maintained by the Division of Standards.
 For the purposes stated in 211 CMR 123.06(2)(a), every insurer with an approved Direct Payment Plan shall reproduce the listing of all registered repair shops maintained by the Automobile Insurers Bureau of Massachusetts or any successor thereto.
-The list given to the claimants by the insurers pursuant to 211 CMR 123.06(2)(a) shall not exceed 12 standard size (8 1/2 by 11 inches) pages unless the Commissioner has given a written waiver of this requirement.

-(c) Any individual insurer wishing to implement a plan which does not contain at least five repair referral shops geographically convenient for the claimant which will perform the repairs on referred claims may petition the Commissioner for a waiver of this requirement.
+The list given to the claimants by the insurers pursuant to 211 CMR 123.06(2)(a) shall not exceed 12 standard size (8 1/2 by 11 inches) pages unless the Commissioner has given a written waiver of this requirement. - (c) Any individual insurer wishing to implement a plan which does not contain at least five repair referral shops geographically convenient for the claimant which will perform the repairs on referred claims may petition the Commissioner for a waiver of this requirement.
 The insurer seeking such a waiver shall set forth the specific facts regarding market share, geographic location, availability of repair shops, or other circumstances in support of its petition.
-No insurer may implement a plan which does not meet this requirement unless and until the Commissioner has granted a petition for waiver.

-(3) Insurer's Choice of Shops:
+No insurer may implement a plan which does not meet this requirement unless and until the Commissioner has granted a petition for waiver. - (3) Insurer's Choice of Shops: